2014 FIFA World Cup: Squads

 As with the 2010 tournament, each team's squad consisted of 23 players (three of whom must be goalkeepers).
 Each participating national association had to confirm their final 23-player squad no later than 10 days before the start of the tournament.
 Teams were permitted to make late replacements in the event of serious injury, at any time up to 24 hours before their first game.
 During a match, all remaining squad members not named in the starting team were available to be one of the three permitted substitutions (provided the player was not serving a suspension).

 Venues

 12 venues (seven new and five renovated) in twelve cities were selected for the tournament.
 The venues covered all the main regions of Brazil and created more evenly distributed hosting than the 1950 finals in Brazil.
 Consequently, the tournament required long-distance travel for teams.
+While all six host cities from the 1950 tournament were among the 12 chosen, the Maracanã was the only stadium common to both tournaments.
 During the World Cup, Brazilian cities were also home to the participating teams at 32 separate base camps, as well as staging official fan fests where supporters could view the games.

-The most used stadiums were the Maracanã and Brasilia, which hosted seven matches each.
+The Maracanã Stadium in Rio de Janeiro was the only stadium to previously have hosted the 1950 FIFA World Cup.
+The most used stadiums were the Maracanã and the new Estádio Nacional in Brasília, which hosted seven matches each.
 The least-used venues were in Cuiabá, Manaus, Natal, and Curitiba, which hosted four matches each; as the four smallest stadiums in use at the tournament, they did not host any knockout round matches.